Aplaebil/SOFT_QuantumDynamics/README.md

 ## **Notebooks**
 - **`SOFT_demo.ipynb`**:
-  A straightforward tutorial that walks you through setting parameters, evolving the wavefunction, and plotting results.
+  Let you set parameters, evolving the wavefunction, and plotting results.
 Easily adapted for 3D by adjusting \(N\) and calls to 3D routines.

 - **`interactive_visualization.ipynb`**:
   **ipywidgets** adjust potential parameters in real time, letting you explore how the wavefunction changes on the fly.